xperseguers/theodia/Documentation/Configuration/Index.rst

 The easiest way to do this is to use the site configuration editor in the Backend, which will automatically add the correct configuration for you.
+To do so, go to the Backend and then:

+- Open Site Management > Sites
-To do so, go to the Backend, and click on Site Management > Sites, then click on the pencil to edit your website and go to the "theodia" tab:
+- Find the site you want to configure and click the pencil icon to edit it
+- Go to the "theodia" tab
+- Add a mapping for each calendar you want to use in this site.

 .. image:: Images/configuration.png
    :alt: Configuration of calendars to use